 Office of Health Education and Promotion.
 This office serves as a resource for health information on campus.
 It promotes programs and activities that focus attention on health-related issues affecting college students.
 Students can get involved with health education on campus through the Peer Advising Network.
-For more information, students should visit www.smu.edu/healthcenter ("Health Education" link) or call 214-768-2393.
+Additional information is available from the Health Center (phone: 214-768-2393; website: www.smu.edu/healthcenter/healtheducation.